MGAPS/mgaps-website/people/officers/ta-officer.md

 ---
-name: Lisa Nasu-Yu
+name: (Vacant)
-email: lisa.nasu-yu@mail.mcgill.ca
+email: N/A
 position: TA Officer
-picture: images/profiles/IMG_3673.jpg
 ---

-As Teaching Assistant Officer, I’m here to support you through your time as a TA in physics.
-Feel free to reach out to me with any questions or concerns about your TA-ship!
+The Teaching Assistant Officer shall act as a resource for TAs seeking to build their teaching skill set, work with the department to improve assistanceship allocation and mentorship, and aim to organize activities which bring TAs together fostering the graduate teaching community